-A Parliamentarians, as the prime users of accountability reporting performance information, are clear about the benefits of robust performance information and evaluation, how they'll use it and how they'll support efforts to improve the quality of entities performance systems, knowledge products and accountability reporting.
+Parliamentarians, as the prime users of accountability reporting performance information, are clear about the benefits of robust performance information and evaluation, how they'll use it and how they'll support efforts to improve the quality of entities performance systems, knowledge products and accountability reporting.

-Entities are motivated to behave in ways that are consistent with the principles of good performance reporting.

-C Because the efficacy of performance information depends on what is already known about the cause and effect relationship between the program outputs and its results, entities can choose from a wider range of monitoring and evaluation approaches under the Improved Performance Methodology.

-D Entities focus on the most important performance questions and priority information needs of the Parliament and public:
+- B Entities are motivated to behave in ways that are consistent with the principles of good performance reporting. - Because the efficacy of performance information depends on what is already known about the cause and effect relationship between the program outputs and its results, entities can choose from a wider range of monitoring and evaluation approaches under the Improved Performance Methodology. - Entities focus on the most important performance questions and priority information needs of the Parliament and public:

-What performance information will be most illuminative about the value of the results to participants and the Australian community?
+What performance information will be most illuminative about the value of the results to participants and the - Feedback loops reinforce sustainability of system improvements accountability reporting are identified

+Australian community?